iainbx/tournament-results/README.md

 # Tournament Results Project
 A Python module that uses a PostgreSQL database to manage a Swiss style tournament.<br/>
-The module allows players to be registered, rounds of matches to be computed, match results to be recorded, and standings to be viewed.
+The module allows players to be registered, rounds of matches to be computed, match results to be recorded, and player standings to be viewed.

 ## Swiss Style
 The Swiss system allows all players to play in each round of a tournament, whilst